Flooristics, LLC

 Share Button

-Sometimes, flooring inspectors may be tempted to write up recommendations for repair or replacement based on whether or not the warranty is still in place.
-However, that is not a good practice for flooring inspectors, because they should simply be evaluating the condition and potential for repair based on what they see and what they know.
-Flooring inspectors should not be swayed to enhance their findings or recommend a course of action that is outside of what they normally would, just because a warranty is in place.
-In other words, whether or not the flooring material is still under warranty should not have any bearing on the process.
+Sometimes, flooring inspectors feel tempted to recommend repair or replacement based on whether the warranty is still in place.
+However, this approach is not good practice.
+Inspectors should evaluate the condition and repair potential based only on what they observe and what they know.
+A warranty should not influence their findings.
+It should not lead them to recommend actions outside their normal practice.
+In other words, the warranty status should not affect the inspection process.

 Filed Under: Flooring Help Tagged With: floor warranty, flooring inspector claim, flooring inspector warranty, warranty, warranty claim, warranty status